 - Director, GO Austria study abroad program (2010 – present)

-- Teach courses on modern European history, the Holocaust, cultural history, literature, as well as majors-only classes at all levels
+- Teach courses on modern European history, the Holocaust, cultural history, literature, first-year seminars, and for students studying away

 - Conference reports; multi-media forums; reviews of books (average 7/week), journals, film, and current affairs.

 Adjunct Assistant Professor, University of Texas at Arlington (1999 – 2000)